Thousands of years before Common Era (BCE) events; BCE replacing BC in most calendar events.

 Achenbach, Joel.
 August 2009.
 National Geographic, p67.

 A large magma chamber in eastern California near Mammoth Mountain blows in a VEI 7 eruption.
-The area still hosts hot springs and a geothermal plant, but the magma is gone from the pool.
+The area still hosts hot springs and a geothermal plant, but very little magma remains in the pool.
 The crater filled with water at some point and formed a lake that drained roughly 100,000 years ago.
 Ash from the eruption likely covered much of the western United States.

 Darwin Crater in Tasmania forms at the same time as Asia, Australia, Canada, and South American.
 The unnamed bombardment likely hit with considerable force, but appears to have done relatively minor damage.
 The Darwin Crater itself may have had a separate impact time from the bombardment.)